 - 1. TOTAL PAGES SCHEDULE A2: After you have completed Schedule A2, count the total number of pages.
 Each side of a two-sided form counts as one page. - 2.
 FILER NAME: Enter your full name. - 3.
 FILER ID: See instructions for Cover Sheet, page 1, section 1. - 4.
-TOTAL OF UNITEMIZED IN-KIND POLITICAL CONTRIBUTIONS: Enter the total amount of in-kind political contributions of \$50 or less that you accepted during the period covered that are not itemized on this schedule.
-If you choose to itemize an in-kind contribution of \$50 or less on this schedule, do not include it in this total. - 5.
+TOTAL OF UNITEMIZED IN-KIND POLITICAL CONTRIBUTIONS: Enter the total amount of in-kind political contributions of \$90 or less that you accepted during the period covered that are not itemized on this schedule.
+If you choose to itemize an in-kind contribution of \$90 or less on this schedule, do not include it in this total.
+All contributions made electronically must be itemized. - 5.
 DATE: See instructions for Schedule A1, section 4. - 6.
 FULL NAME OF CONTRIBUTOR: See instructions for Schedule A1, section 5.